 Decked out in overalls and a floppy hat as if he came to the show directly from the rail yard, Boxcar Willie never looked the same as the average country star.

-By the time Boxcar Willie left the Air Force to pursue music full-time in 1976, fancy Nudie suits and custom cowboy hats had long defined the looks of male country stars.
+By the time Boxcar Willie left the Air Force to pursue music full-time in 1976, fancy Nudie suits and custom cowboy hats had long defined the looks of male country stars and songwriters.
 Standing out in Nashville required not looking flashy, a notion that fueled the workman-like appearance of Waylon Jennings and others.
 While outlaws looked like they'd just repaired your motorcycle, Martin's alter-ego was more like a grandfather figure, uninterested in modern trends.
 Both the rebellious outlaw and elderly in-law approaches to stage outfits seem like calculated moves to profit off straying from the norm, building on Andy Warhol's command to "think rich, look poor."

 This look and image made for a ready-made television character.
 Much of Boxcar Willie's early notoriety came from a Gong Show appearance and roles in television commercials for LP compilations, namely the multi-platinum album King of the Road.
 Like Jim Varney's Ernest P. Worrell, Boxcar Willie proved to be more than just a lovable redneck stereotype once his "Silver-Haired Daddy" character's screen or stage time went beyond brief commercial spots.

 America's Favorite Hobo

 Despite staking his claim at stardom through covers of "Wabash Cannonball" and other classic train songs, Boxcar Willie's back catalog paints the character and the man behind it as more than a railroad enthusiast.
 The underrated vocalist and song interpreter's cover selection and original songs also capture his deep Christian faith and family values ("Last Train to Heaven," "Spirit of America").

 What kept him on the road well into the 1980s was a stage show that often relied on humor.
 Boxcar Willie's "Train Medley" and other songs often incorporated his spot-on impersonation of a train whistle.
 The Hee Haw regular impersonated humans, too, with his arsenal of country singer imitations ranking second only to Merle Haggard's.

 A Branson Trailblazer